DSST / Principles of Statistics

 1. Normal distribution

-3. Probability histogram
+2. Probability histogram

-4. Uniform distribution
+3. Uniform distribution

-Correct Answer: B. Density curve
+Correct Answer: D. Density curve

 Explanation: Since a continuous random variable can take all values among some group of intervals, the probability any event can be described as the area below a density curve.
 A probability histogram describes a discrete random variable.
 Answer choices C. and D. represent types of distributions that can be depicted by a density curve.